Nerve Graft FAQ: Knowing What to Expect From this Delicate Procedure

 If your plastic surgeon has decided on an autograft, the next thing to do is choose the donor site.
 We’ll explore common donor nerves and the factors that play into choosing donor sites later in this article, but for the moment let’s assume your plastic surgeon has found an appropriate location.

-Once that has been done your surgeon will first expose the damaged nerve and clear out any damaged material he or she finds.
+Once that has been done your surgeon will first expose the damaged nerve and clear out any damaged material that they find.
 They will ensure that the nerve ends (nerve stumps) are healthy and therefore be capable of regenerating nerve fibers once the graft is in place.
 In the case of a “graft to nowhere,” surgeons need only concern themselves with the single nerve end to which the graft will be attached.

 For autografts, your plastic surgeon will then expose the donor site and remove a portion of nerve appropriate for treating the damaged area.
 This may be as simple as removing a solid section of nerve comparable in size to the damaged area, or it may be more complicated.
 Sometimes nerves need to be removed in sections and attached to form a graft of the necessary size.
 This is called a cable graft.